 Using the Prospect Worksheet (the electronic version is attached in the box below) is one way to organize your prospective grantors as you go along.

 1. The Foundation Directory Online [website; the username and password are in your Blackboard site.
-Please log out when you're done, since the library only has one account.]
+Please log out when you're done as the library only has one account.]

 Click on "Search Grantmakers."
 You can search by geography (including congressional district), field of interest, type of support, and more.
 You can also click on "Search Grants" to search for grants that have already been made.
 (We do not have access to "Search Companies" or "Search 990s" - use GuideStar to search for 990s.)

 2. The Foundation Directory, 38th ed.
 2016 parts 1 & 2 [print resource; Reference Stacks AS911.A2 F65 2016.
 Note: print volumes ceased publication in 2016.
 For current information, use the online version]

 Print version of the Foundation Directory Online.
 Browse by Subject first, then by State.
 The Index to Donors, Officers and Trustees is also useful to see if foundation officers are connected to other funds.

 3. Annual Register of Grant Support [print resource; Reference Desk AS911 .A2 A67 2019]

 Descriptions of grantor organizations by category; includes organizations that are not private foundations.
 Also includes a geographical index.

 Search for RFPs (Requests for Proposals) by keyword or category.
 You can also subscribe to get the latest RFPs by e-mail.